About Tesibis & Related Entities

 Founded by industry pioneers with a track record of leadership in lubrication education, research & expert analysis

-Tesibis’s business objective is to provide technical consulting services to law firms, practitioners and designers/builders of mechanical machinery.
+At Tesibis, our business objective is to provide technical consulting services to law firms, practitioners and designers/builders of mechanical machinery.
 This includes lubrication engineering, lubricant analysis, and expert testimony.
-Tesibis’s consulting services are provided in partnership with Noria Corporation.
+Our consulting services are provided in partnership with Noria Corporation.

 Professional Timeline in Lubrication